joekelly10/Svelte-GPT/README.md

 # What?

-*Svelte GPT* is a Chat UI for interacting with Large Language Models via APIs.
+*Svelte GPT* is a Chat UI for interacting with language model APIs.

 - Frontend: [Svelte](https://svelte.dev/)
 - Backend: [SvelteKit](https://kit.svelte.dev/)